Summary

 Platforms: iPhone, iPad, Mac.
 (Apple Support)

-What to watch: If you enable iCloud for Voice Memos, files sync to Apple's servers—turn it off to remain local.
+What to watch: If iCloud for Voice Memos is enabled, recordings sync—turn it off to keep files local‑only.
 (Apple Support)

-Best for: Musicians, podcasters, and anyone who wants high‑quality, local audio.
+Best for: Musicians, podcasters, and anyone who wants high‑quality local audio and manual controls.

 5) AudioShare (iOS) — Recorder + local file manager for audio

-What it is: A long‑standing iOS audio toolbox for recording, trimming, normalizing, and converting files entirely on your device.
-Great for organizing takes and bouncing between apps.
+What it is: A long‑standing iOS audio toolbox for recording, trimming, normalizing, and converting files on your device.
+It’s popular with creators because it behaves like a local audio “file cabinet” and plays nicely with other iOS music/audio apps.
 (Apple, Kymatica.com)

-Best for: Creators who want full control of files without cloud tie‑ins.
+Best for: Creators who want full control of files and local organization without an account.

 Platforms: iOS.
 (Apple)